Beirut derby (football): History

 On 24 April 2021, the Beirut derby was once again decisive for the fate of the title, as both sides were leading the table, with Ansar having a two-point advantage over Nejmeh.
 The game, which was played at the Fouad Chehab Stadium in Jounieh, saw Ansar win 2–1 and win the title, in a match that saw nine yellow cards being issued.
 The two teams had already played each other in the last matchday of the season three times in decisive title-deciding games, in 2005, 2006, and 2008, all ending in draws.
 Ansar won their first league title since 2007, and their 14th overall, a domestic record.
 Over 15,000 Ansar fans gathered in front of the Beirut Municipal Stadium to celebrate their team's victory, despite there being preventive measures in place to combat the ongoing COVID-19 pandemic.

+Similarly to 2021, the 2025–26 league title was also decided in the last matchday: Ansar won 2–1 against Nejmeh on 2 August 2026, and lifted their 16th league title.